pcperini-historic/PCToastMessage/README.md

 >*Return Value:*

->An `ITToastMessage` object.
+>An `PCToastMessage` object.

 **initWithDuration:andText:**

->Returns an `ITToastMessage` object initialized with the given string, for the default duration.
+>Returns an `PCToastMessage` object initialized with the given string, for the default duration.

         + (id)initWithDuration:(CGFloat)aDuration andText:(NSString *)aString